 In the early Middle Ages, a wood and earth stronghold, which was an important center of Pyrzyczanie tribe, existed in the place of a later town.
 It was first mentioned in 1124 in the Life of Saint Otto of Bamberg, who led the missionary action at the initiative of prince Bolesław Krzywousty.
 In 1186, Pyrzyce was mentioned as a castellan hillfort with an existing market settlement.
 To the west, a new town was located, which in 1263 received the Magdeburg Law, and after the breakup of Pomerania it found in the Duchy of Szczecin.

-After 1750 a part of the embankments was spanned, and in the years 1830-1845 turned into a promenade.
+In the 18th century, the town’s defensive walls lost their military significance.
+After 1750 a part of the embankments was levelled, and in the years 1830-1845 turned into a promenade.
 The moats were fill up about 1860, in their place the gardens were established.
 The Bańska and Szczecin foregates were also demolished.
 In the nineteenth century, the towers had economic functions, and they were also adapted to housing for the poor.
 In 1879, a fragment of a wall in the Szeroka Street was demolished and many pedestrian crossings were pierced.
 During World War II, the Szczecin Gate and the Monk Tower were destroyed, as well as the ruined upper floors of towers and the Bańska Gate.
 Since 1945 the town fortifications have been systematically repaired and preserved.

 At present, Pyrzyce town walls are one of the best preserved in Poland.
 They survived in about 80-90% of their original length.
 Losses occur only in the south and east.
-From the original defensive system are preserved: Bańska Gate, Owl Tower, Ice Tower, Powder Tower, Drunk Tower, the ruins of Sleeping Beauty Tower and Monk Tower and about 30 half towers.
+From the original defensive system are preserved: Bańska Gate (without the top, octagonal part), Owl Tower, Ice Tower, Powder Tower, Drunk Tower, the ruins of Sleeping Beauty Tower and Monk Tower and about 30 half towers.
 The greatest loss is the destruction during the last war of the Szczecin Gate from which only a part of the ground has survived.